-It is your responsibility to keep your PEIA enrollment records up to date.
+It is your responsibility to keep your PEIA enrollment records (marital status, dependent status, address, phone number, email address, etc.) up to date.
 You must notify your benefit coordinator or PEIA immediately of any changes in your participation status or in your family situation and make the appropriate change to keep your PEIA coverage up to date.
 Examples of such changes include retirement or disability retirement, a change of address, a change in your marital status, or a dependent child no longer qualifying for coverage.